 If you miss the 31 day window, you may be able to enroll in health insurance during an annual open enrollment period as announced by the Director of Human Resources.
-For dental or vision you are only eligible to enroll within 31 days of a future qualifying event.
+For dental or vision you would only be eligible to enroll within 31 days of a future qualifying event.